The applicant guide: reduced water volume: non-dietary human exposure and efficacy/crops safety risk assessments

-Applications to reduce the minimum water volume on the label must include an operator exposure assessment and data, or a case addressing efficacy (see below).
-They should be submitted to CRD, where they will be assessed via the data or data plus stream and attract an appropriate fee, depending on how many data modules are required.
+Applications to reduce the minimum water volume on the label must include a non-dietary exposure risk assessment and data, or a case addressing efficacy (see below).
+The application should be submitted to HSE, where it will be assessed via an amendment to authorisation application and charged an appropriate fee.

-Standard risk assessment methods should be used (eg UK Predictive Operator Exposure Model (POEM)).
-These should demonstrate that use with reduced water volumes does not pose an unacceptable risk.
+Non-dietary risk assessment methods should be used as outlined in the non-dietary human exposure guidance pages.
+Applicants are required to demonstrate that use with reduced water volumes does not pose an unacceptable exposure risk.

 Data, or a case based on data, confirming adequate efficacy and comparable crop safety must be provided to justify the proposed reduction in water volume.
-Data from the public domain may be used subject to its relevance (see note below *).
+Data from the public domain may be used subject to its relevance (further information below).

 There may be instances where efficacy/crop safety data are not available to support changes in water volume.
-As long as a case for reduced water volume is made by the applicant we will evaluate the operator exposure assessment and consider granting a 'qualified authorisation*' for the reduced volume recommendation.
+As long as a case for reduced water volume is made by the applicant we will evaluate the non-dietary exposure assessment and consider granting a 'qualified authorisation' for the reduced volume recommendation.
 Label text would be required to indicate that efficacy data to support reduced volume have not been provided.
-This would remain a 'qualified authorisation' until data were provided to support a 'full' authorisation.
+This would remain a 'qualified authorisation' until data to support a 'full' authorisation has been found acceptable.

-Applicants should note that there are situations (depending on the mode of action, crop and target; (see note below †) where reduced water volume spray applications may not be appropriate, since they raise concerns over effectiveness.
+Applicants should note that there are situations (depending on the mode of action, crop and target; (further information below) where reduced water volume spray applications may not be appropriate, since they raise concerns over effectiveness.
 Examples include uses such as:

-Whilst data may be used to support recommendations for reduced water volumes for such uses, CRD would not authorise such recommendations in the absence of appropriate data.
+Whilst data may be used to support recommendations for reduced water volumes for such uses, HSE would not authorise such recommendations in the absence of appropriate data.